Blog

 How Long Does Release Take After Bail Is Posted?

-• 6 – 18+ hours for large county jails
+• 6 – 18+ hours at large county jail facilities

 Frequently Asked Questions